awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-working-with-OpsItems.md

 When you edit an OpsItem, you can specify the ARN of an Amazon SNS topic in the **Notifications** field\.
 By specifying an ARN, you ensure that all stakeholders receive a notification when the OpsItem is edited, including a status change\.
 You may find it helpful to create different ARNs for notifications about different types of AWS resources or different environments\.
 The Amazon SNS topic must exist in the same AWS Region as the OpsItems\.
 If they are in different Regions, the system returns an error\.
 For more information, see the [https://docs.aws.amazon.com/sns/latest/dg/](https://docs.aws.amazon.com/sns/latest/dg/)\.

 **Important**
-The SNS topic must exist in the same AWS Region as the OpsItem\.
+The Amazon SNS topic must exist in the same AWS Region as the OpsItem\.
 If they are in different Regions, the system returns an error\.

 **To edit OpsItem details**